riverar9/data-602-final-project/readme.md

 # Final Project Repository

 This repository contains the code and revisions for the Final Project developed by **Naomi Buell**, **Alexander Simon**, and **Richie Rivera**.
-Our project aims to [briefly describe the project objective, e.g., "build a web application that streamlines task management for remote teams"].
+Our project aims to opioid misuse [briefly describe the project objective, e.g., "build a web application that streamlines task management for remote teams"].

 ## Table of Contents